Sett17/mdpaper/REFERENCE.md

   enabled: true
   file: citations.json
   heading: References
+  bibFontSize: 14
+  bibLineHeight: 1.4
   csl: ""
   locale: ""
 ```

 - `enabled`: This setting enables or disables citations in the generated PDF.
 The default value is `true`.
-- `file`: This setting determines the file path of the JSON file containing the citations.
+- `file`: This setting determines the file path of the JSON file in the CSL-JSON format containing the citations.
 The file path is relative to the directory of the config and markdown files.
 The default value is `citations.json`.
 - `heading`: This setting determines the heading of the references section in the generated PDF.
 The default value is `References`.
+- `bibFontSize`: This setting determines the font size of the bibliography in the generated PDF.
+The default value is `14`.
+- `bibLineHeight`: This setting determines the line height of the bibliography in the generated PDF.
+The default value is `1.4`.
 - `csl`: This setting determines the file path of the Citation Style Language (CSL) file used to format the citations in the generated PDF.
 If left empty, the IEEE citation style will be used.
 - `locale`: This setting determines the file path of the locale file used to format the citations in the generated PDF.
 If left empty, the `en-US` locale will be used.